Mam Tor + Lose Hill Walk From Castleton | 7-Mile Route

 Views from Back Tor of the Great Ridge

+At the bottom, go through the gate on your left but continue walking straight ahead.
 The descent from Back Tor is a little tricky in places, so worth taking your time.
-Then before you know it you’ll reach the second stone marker for Hollins Cross.
+Then, before you know it, you’ll reach the second stone marker for Hollins Cross.

 Stage 3 – Hollins Cross to Mam Tor